PETER VOK STYLE FRIED FISHCzech name: Smažený kapr dle Petra Voka

 Written by Tomas Dana

 This dish originates in South Bohemia, which is renowned for its extensive network of ponds and abundance of fish, mainly carp.
 The dish itself was named in homage to Peter Vok of Rosenberg, a popular local lord from the 16th-17th centuries, who is remembered as an exemplary cavalier and generous benefactor.
 As such, it is mostly served during various auspicious occasions throughout the year.
-While carp is traditionally used in Czech Republic, any other type of fish, such as catfish, perch, grouper, or cod, can be used in the U.S.
+While carp is traditionally used in the Czech Republic, any other type of fish, such as catfish, perch, grouper, or cod, can be used in the U.S.

 2 lbs fish (carp, catfish, perch, grouper, cod)